Laurel J. Pracht, President

 She understands all too well how hearing the words, “You have ovarian cancer” suddenly turns your world upside down.
 If she were to be diagnosed today, with targeted therapies thanks to clinical trial research, she may have had very different treatment.

-Carol Ann Kunz, secretary/Treasurer
+Carol Ann Kunz, Treasurer

 Joan cross-zurek